 The nick mainly stands for "Reverse Engineer", a favourite hobby of mine.
-From a young age I was driven to tear things apart to figure out how they worked, much to my parent's initial chagrin.
-They eventually came to appreciate it when I would take apart a broken item, figure out how it was suppose to work, and fix it.
+From a young age I was driven to tear things apart to figure out how they worked, much to my parent's chagrin.
+Luckily they eventually came to appreciate it when I would take apart a broken item, figure out how it was suppose to work, and fix it.

 A few years back I hacked